23Shubham/flipkart_scraping/README.md

 # flipkart_scraping

-Scrape flipkart website for avilable laptops to buy and generate a csv file.
+Scrape flipkart website for available laptops to buy and generate a csv file.

 Python